GrantStreetGroup/DBIx-BatchChunker/README.md

 The amount of rows to be processed in each loop.

-Default is 1000 rows.
 This figure should be sized to keep per-chunk processing time at around 5 seconds.
 If this is too large, rows may lock for too long.
 If it's too small, processing may be unnecessarily slow.

+Default is 1 row, which is only appropriate if ["target\_time"](#target_time) (on by default) is enabled.
+This will cause the processing to slowly ramp up to the target time as BatchChunker gathers more data.

+Otherwise, if you using static chunk sizes with `target_time` turned off, figure out the right chunk size with a few test runs and set it here.

+(This was previously defaulted to 1000 rows, prior to v1.0.0.)

 ### target\_time